rx-angular/rx-angular/libs/template/docs/reactive-context.md

 - `error`
 - `complete`

-Where `next` can have zero to infinite emissions, and `error` and `complete` zero to 1 emissions.
+Where `next` can have zero to infinite emissions, and `error` and `complete` zero to 1 emission.

-This differentiation works perfectly in code, however when we start to project those channels and their changes into HTML we sometimes end up implementing a hack for another potential state that is not provided by Angular.
+This differentiation works perfectly in code.
+However, when we start to project those channels and their changes into HTML we sometimes end up implementing a hack for another potential state that is not provided by Angular.

-In the above example with the http request, we may want to indicate, that the process was started, but no result, neither a value nor an error or complete arrived yet from the process.
+In the above example with the HTTP request, we may want to indicate that the process was started, but no result, neither a value nor an error nor complete arrived yet from the process.

 This leads not only to a cluttered HTML, but, what's worse, to the `eager template`.